 Repeat the rolling and cutting process until you have all house parts cut out and on baking sheets.

 Bake pieces at 350 degrees for about 15 minutes (oven times may vary) watch for color.
 Don't let the gingerbread get dark around the edges.
 The Master informed me that there is no definite baking time-just take them out when they are a little darker than a cookie you would eat.
 Hmmm.
 Use your best judgement here.
 I say to err on the side of underdone, you can always put the pieces back in for a few minutes.
-Let pieces cool for about 5 minutes before transferring to a cooling rack.
-Completely cool all pieces before assembling.

 To assemble: